The Frantics (comedy): Style and recurring material

+Reunion and later activity

-In 2004 the troupe re-formed, returning to stage with a mix of new and old material, which was released on CD in the form of the Official Bootleg CD: Live at the Tim Sims Playhouse.
+In 2004, the troupe re-formed and returned to the stage with a mix of new and old material, which was released on CD as Official Bootleg CD: Live at the Tim Sims Playhouse.
 Following the success of their Older But Wider stage tour in Ontario, The Frantics filmed a comedy special for the Canadian The Comedy Network/CTV in 2005 entitled The Frantics Reunion Special, which aired on January 28, 2006.

 They also appeared at the 2005 Winnipeg Comedy Festival, which was broadcast on the CBC Festival of Funny radio show.
-That marked their first ever on-air reunion since 1988.
+That marked their first on-air reunion since 1988.
 They also appeared in the gala of the festival, which aired on CBC television in March 2006.

-Recent engagements include live performances at the Jane Mallett Theatre in Toronto (St. Lawrence Centre for the Arts) featuring a mix of new and revived material.
-On December 7, 2009, the troupe staged a "one-night only" 30th anniversary performance at which they released their new CD Frantic Noises.
+Later engagements included live performances at the Jane Mallett Theatre in Toronto, at the St. Lawrence Centre for the Arts, featuring a mix of new and revived material.
+On December 7, 2009, the troupe staged a one-night-only 30th anniversary performance at which they released their CD Frantic Noises.

-After a fundraiser on Indiegogo ending November 2016, a "Best of Frantic Times" has been set up, mostly excerpting pieces from the CBC radio show, but with occasional pieces of more recent material, publishing what is to be 30 episodes.
+After a fundraiser on Indiegogo ending in November 2016, a Best of Frantic Times podcast project was set up, mostly excerpting pieces from the CBC radio show but with occasional pieces of more recent material, publishing what was to be 30 episodes.
+The 2016 Newswire release stated that the project was intended to repackage archived Frantic Times material as a free podcast series.